guardian/lambda-scala-boilerplate.g8/README.md

 * Automatically deploys the cloudformation via riff-raff

 ## Using this template
-No need to pull the project anymore, ensure you have at least sbt 13.13, then run `sbt new guardian/lambda-scala-boilerplate`
+No need to clone the project anymore, ensure you have at least sbt 13.13, then run

+`sbt new guardian/lambda-scala-boilerplate`

+Once you provided the relevant values through the wizard (name, stack and stuff), it should be deployable out of the box.

 ## Test locally
 use `sbt run` to test your lambda

 ## Set-up the build
-Set up your favourite continuous integration system to run `clean compile test riffRaffUpload`
+Set up your favourite continuous integration system to run

+`clean compile test riffRaffUpload`

 ## Deploy for the first time
 1. Upload the artifact using riff-raff.
 To do so, click [here](https://riffraff.gutools.co.uk/deployment/request), pick your project and build, then click on "Preview" .